 In a nutshell, Memberpress is a plugin that will help you create and manage membership subscriptions, users and content access through WP.
 That means you can leverage the powerful features of the platform to build a compelling, engaging, powerful and unique membership website for your business or organization.

-Memberpress gives you everything you need in one easy to use package.
-It is a paid plugin with a price ranging from $129 to $349 per year (see the Pricing section for more details).
+The plugin gives you everything you need in one easy to use package.
+It is a paid product with a price ranging from $129 to $349 per year (see the Pricing section for more details).

 It has a multitude of options allowing you to control down to the last detail who can access your content.
 For example, you can restrict access to certain tags (so that, for example, only members of a specific membership plan can access contents tagged with “special”) or restrict access to a particular post or page.